Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ho Chi Minh City - Da Lat

 Direction: Ho Chi Minh City - Tri An - Nam Cat Tien - Da Teh - Con O Pass - Bao Lam - Ta Nung Pass - Da Lat.
 Total distance is about 360 km, so you should spend a day and a half traveling.
-Spend the night in Nam Cat Tien or Da Teh, and arrive in Da Lat at noon the next day.
+Sleep in Nam Cat Tien or Da Teh at night, and arrive in Da Lat at noon the next day.
 This route has smooth asphalt roads, few vehicles, and steep passes without many sharp turns like Gia Bac, Dai Ninh or Song Pha passes.

 A section of Prenn Pass, Da Lat, photo taken in August 2023.
 Photo: Hai Dang